raquelsantos09/superhero-loves-veggies-game/README.md

 ## Project's name
 Superhero Loves Veggies
-Click here to see deployed game
+Click [here](http://raquelsantos09.github.io/superhero-loves-veggies-game/) to see the deployed game.

 ## Description
-Brief description of the project
+SuperHero Loves Veggies is an educational game made for kids, although it can be played for everyone, made with Canvas and DOM manipulation.

 ## MVP
 MVP definition here, list of minimum features